Clinical Pharmacology for Varubi

 Patients With Renal Impairment

-In population pharmacokinetic analyses, creatinine clearance (CLcr) at baseline did not show a significant effect on rolapitant pharmacokinetics in cancer patients with mild (CLcr: 60 to 90 mL/min) or moderate (CLcr: 30 to 60 mL/min) renal impairment compared to cancer patients with normal kidney function.
+In population pharmacokinetic analyses, rolapitant pharmacokinetics in cancer patients with mild (CLcr: 60 to 90 mL/min) or moderate (CLcr: 30 to 60 mL/min) renal impairment was comparable to cancer patients with normal kidney function.
 Information is insufficient for the effect of severe renal impairment.
 The pharmacokinetics of rolapitant was not studied in patients with end-stage renal disease requiring hemodialysis.

 Drug Interaction Studies